 The MAP assessment is aligned to the Common Core State Standards.
 The assessment of reading measures skills in understanding and using both literary texts and informational texts.
 It also includes foundational skills such as vocabulary.
 The math assessment measures skills such as algebraic thinking, mathimatical operations, measurement, geometry, statistics and probability.

 The tests are administered on-line three times a year in fall, winter, and spring.
-All 2nd - 8th grade students are assessed in reading and math in both the fall and the spring.
-Some students may also be assessed in the winter.
+All 2nd - 8th grade students are assessed in reading and math in both the fall and the winter.
+Some students may also be assessed in the spring.

 For more information:

-ISAT is a State mandated achievement test that measures a student’s learning in relation to the Illinois Learning Standards .
-Assessments in reading and mathematics are administered over several days to grades three through eighth grade at the beginning of March.
-Science is tested in fourth and seventh grades.
+PARCC is a State mandated achievement test that measures a student’s learning in relation to the New Illinois Learning Standards .
+This assessments of English language arts and mathematics is administered in grades three through eight and once in high school..

 Explore, the first in three measures used in combination to focus on meeting academic standards across the entire secondary school core program of studies, measures achievement in English, Mathematics, Reading, and Science.
 The high school uses the results as one measure in determining course placement and as a baseline in monitoring student achievement.
 Students take the assessment in November / December of eighth grade.